OWASP/CheatSheetSeries/cheatsheets/Nodejs_security_cheat_sheet.md

 ### Adhere to general application security principles

 This list has mainly focused on issues that are common in Node.js applications.
 Also, recommendations against these issues are given specific to Node.js environment.
-Apart from these, there are general principles that apply to web applications regardless of technologies used in application server.
+Apart from these, there are general [security by design principles](https://www.owasp.org/index.php/Security_by_Design_Principles) that apply to web applications regardless of technologies used in application server.
 You should also keep those principles in mind while developing your applications.
-A very good reference document on these principles is developed and maintained by OWASP.
-You can always refer to [OWASP Cheat Sheet Series](https://cheatsheetseries.owasp.org/) to learn about vulnerabilities that may exist in your application.
+Also, you can always refer to [OWASP Cheat Sheet Series](https://cheatsheetseries.owasp.org/) to learn more about web application vulnerabilities and mitigation techniques used against them.